opensourceoptions/opensourceoptions.github.io/_python/numpy_005_methods-to-create-arrays.md

  [99.99 99.99]]
 {% endhighlight %}

 Now let's try the same with the array `b` we created above.
-Rember that the data type of `b` is integer and the data type of `a` is float.
+Remember that the data type of `b` is integer and the data type of `a` is float.
 So here we're trying to fill an integer array with a float value.
 Let's see what happens.

 {% highlight python %}
 #fill b with the value 99.99